HONG KONG PROTEST Sound Effects For Sound Design

 DOWNLOAD THE LIBRARY

-Our recordings are provided as wav files and can be work on Logic Pro, Cubase, Nuendo, Ableton, Pro Tools, Reaper, Audacity, Adobe or any other audio/video editing software!
+Our recordings are provided as wav files and can be used on Logic Pro, Cubase, Nuendo, Ableton, Pro Tools, Reaper, Audacity, Adobe or any other audio/video editing software!

 The library tracks are recorded in 192kHz 32Bit which gives you all the flexibility you need.